 (c) Christ is our Savior, who was both God and man, came to atone for our

-sins and earn our salvation by substituting for our sin with his death and crucifixion.
+sins and earn our salvation by substituting our sin with his death and crucifixion.

-Christ rose from the Dead and began a new kind of human life with a perfect
+Christ rose from the Dead and began a new kind of human life with perfect

-body that was no longer subject to weakness, aging, death or decay.
+a body that was no longer subject to weakness, aging, death, or decay.

 (d)Truly accepting Christ and believing in the gospel of Christ results in the forgiveness

 of our sins and justification with God as well as eternal salvation.
 At the moment of our